 Sebastien wanted to scowl, but realized that would be childish, and so tried to keep her expression bland, if not exactly pleasant.

 “Well done!”
 Professor Lacer said in a loud voice that cut through the chatter.
 “Well, to most of you.
 It is time for the prizes.
 As promised, the winner of each lesser bracket will receive thirty contribution points.
 However, those of you who put up a good fight or displayed some piece of exceptional control or ingenuity will also be rewarded for your efforts.”

 The students cheered, laughing and yelling and generally making a ruckus as Professor Lacer called students out from the crowd and handed them a ticket noting their points, murmuring a few words of praise to each.

-She pushed through the crowd, who were muttering something about her being at Apprentice-level capacity already, and took the ticket.
-Five contribution points.
+She pushed through the muttering crowd—someone said something about her being at Apprentice-level capacity already, but she wasn’t sure who—and took the ticket.

-Lacer nodded at her.
-He didn’t smile, but it was almost as good when he said, “Impressive problem-solving and control under pressure.”
+Lacer didn’t smile, but it was almost as good when he said, “Impressive problem-solving and control under pressure.”

 He nodded and called the next name.

 Sebastien tucked the ticket into her pocket, patting it in satisfaction as she returned to Damien and Ana.
 “Well.
 I suppose I didn’t do too badly.”

 Damien rolled his eyes hard enough they might have gotten stuck.
 “Right.”